Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 # Introducing the new Azure SDK Management Libraries for Javascript

-We're excited to announce the new GA release for Javascript SDKs.
-These SDKs have several new features that help our customers to have a great experience in using the Azure Services.
-Some of the important SDKs that have been released are:
+We're excited to announce the new GA release for JavaScript libraries that enable you to provision and manage Azure resources via the Azure Resource Manager.
+These libraries have several new features that help developers to have a great experience in using the Azure Services.
+Some of the important libraries that have been released are:

 1. [Compute](https://www.npmjs.com/package/@azure/arm-compute)
 2. [Network](https://www.npmjs.com/package/@azure/arm-network)